lewisc2303/RedBookClub/README.md

 Please fork this repository and use this repo to write your solutions to the exercises keeping the same project structure as the main repo.

-### Week 1 19/02/2020:
+### Week 1 - 19/02/2020:

-Discussed chapter 1: Referential Transparency and Function Purity
+- Discussed chapter 1: Referential Transparency and Function Purity.

-Mobbed on the fibonnaci sequence in TDD style.
+- Mobbed on the fibonacci sequence in TDD style.

-### Week 2 26/02/20:
+### Week 2 - 26/02/20:

 - Go through, read and complete exercises in Chapter 2 (HOFs).
 - In the next meet-up we will go through ones we found difficult and compare solutions.